Mirorly

 Block sixty minutes on your calendar this week.
 Pick the five questions above.
 Write specific answers — names, dates, sentences you actually said.
 Don't share with anyone yet.

-Then, when you ask your team for feedback, you'll have something to compare it against.
+Then, when you ask your team for feedback — and if you want a sharper question set than "any feedback?", we've got 50+ 360 feedback questions sorted by who you're asking — you'll have something to compare it against.
 The conversation gets sharper.
 The patterns get clearer.
 The blind spots actually surface, instead of getting buried under polite generalities.
+(How to spot your own management blind spots goes deeper into the four-method system for surfacing what self-narrative alone can't reach — including when paying for a coach is worth it and when it isn't.)

-Mirorly's templates are built around exactly this sequence — self-360 first, peer feedback second, tracking the deltas over time.
+Mirorly's templates are built around exactly this sequence — self-assessment first, peer feedback second, tracking the deltas over time.
 If you want a more thorough framework than these five questions, or you want to run this baseline as a recurring rhythm with your team, that's what we're for.
+(For the half-year version of this exercise specifically, see Mid-year self-review for managers — same baseline-first principle, calibrated for the six-month check-in window.)

 Either way, do the baseline.
 The peer feedback you get afterwards will be worth listening to.